aplteam/Launchy/Docs/Launchy_manual.md

 ![Launchy's icon](http://misc.aplteam.com/launchy.ico){width="32" height="32"} Launchy is designed to address the needs of developers who have more than just one version of Dyalog APL installed on their machine.
 It investigates the Windows Registry in order to work out which versions of Dyalog APL are installed and offers them in a drop-down control for selection.

-In a general INI file called Launchy.ini one can specify a couple of things.
+In the INI file called `Launchy.ini` one can specify a couple of things.
 For a programmer it should be self explanatory what the INI file entries are all about, with the noticeable exception of the [WS_CHECK] section.
 It is not recommended to delete or change that one.

-In addition to the general INI file one can also specify an INI file named "Launchy\_{machineName}.ini" which will only be instantiated on machines with matching names.
+In addition to the general INI file one can also specify an INI file named `Launchy\_{machineName}.ini` which will only be instantiated on machines with matching names.
 This allows one to specify machine dependent INI entries, "workdir" and "wssize" being the most obvious candidates.

 ## Notes

-* "workdir" is the directory which will become the current dir for any instance of Dyalog APL launched by Launchy.
+* "workdir" is the directory which will become the current (or working) directory for any instance of Dyalog APL launched by Launchy.

   If the INI entry does not exist or is empty or the specified directory then there will be no menu entry "Explore > WorkDir

-* In case Launchy itself was launched with admin rights (by selecting "Run as administrator" from the context menu associated with Launchy exe for example) the string "Rights: extended" will be shown in the caption of the GUI.
+* In case Launchy itself was launched with admin rights (by selecting "Run as administrator" from the context menu associated with Launchy exe for example) "Rights: extended" will be shown in the caption of Launchy's GUI.

 ## Installation